 In some cases, anger is an expression of your aliveness and a helpful response to your boundaries or values being violated.
 For example, in the face of injustice, abuse, and oppression, it’s perfectly healthy and natural to experience anger.
 Anger is one of the ways you can energetically restore your sense of self and integrity, as long as the anger doesn’t overtake you.

 REMEDY: Journaling is an excellent way to process and sort through your thoughts and emotions.
 Write about why you feel angry without censoring yourself.
-After you have externalized the anger through your writing practice, spend 1-5 minutes breathing to help your body release the stress of anger so it doesn’t build up inside.
+After you have externalized the anger through your writing practice, spend 1-5 minutes practicing deep, belly breathing to help your body release the stress of anger so it doesn’t build up inside.
 Close your eyes and breathe spaciousness into your body.
 Breathe out with the intention of restoring your sense of self.
-Each time you breathe, imagine that you are filling up with your own energy and embodying your most empowered self.
+Each time you breathe, imagine that you are filling your body with your own energy and embodying your most empowered self.

 4. Self-Inflicted Anger